NEW! 2025 ECRC Webinar Series on Industry Collaborations! Register Now for All Five Webinars!

 Part 1: Robotic Exoskeletons | April 25th, 2025

-This session will explore the clinical translation of robotic exoskeletons, with a focus on collaboration between engineers, clinicians, and industry leaders.
-Presenters from Wandercraft will discuss ongoing clinical trials, the pathway to market, and key considerations for payer access.
+Explore the clinical translation of robotic exoskeletons, with a focus on collaboration between engineers, clinicians, and industry leaders.
+Presenters from Wandercraft discussed ongoing clinical trials, the pathway to market, and key considerations for payer access.

 Part 2: Spinal Cord Stimulation | May 30th, 2025